vmarc/knooppuntnet/README.md

 All map data is coming from [OpenStreetMap](http://www.openstreetmap.org).

-Background map tiles are created with [OpenMapTiles](https://openmaptiles.org).
+Background map tiles are created with [OpenMapTiles](https://openmaptiles.org) using OpenStreetMap data extracts provided by [Geofabrik](https://www.geofabrik.de/).

 The client is using [Angular](https://angular.io/), [Typescript](https://www.typescriptlang.org/) and [OpenLayers](https://openlayers.org/).